Diegardi/Create-EC2-NGINX-Intance-full-networking-config/README.md

+When setting up a new VPC to deploy EC2 instances, we usually follow these basic steps.

+    Create a vpc
+    Create subnets for different parts of the infrastructure Attach an internet gateway to the VPC
+    Create a route table for a public subnet
+    Create security groups to allow specific traffic Create ec2 instances on the subnets

 [1] // CREATE SSH KEYS IN AWS MANAGEMENT CONSOLE AND PUT PEM IN THE PATH OF THE MAIN.TF TERRAFORM ----------------------
 -----------> PUT *.PEM FILE IN THE PATH OF TERRAFROM MAIN.TF